Bridgewater (1812 EIC ship): EIC voyage #1 (1813–1814)

 Captain Philip Hughes acquired a letter of marque on 30 October 1812.
 He sailed from Portsmouth on 29 January 1813, bound for Madras and China.
 Bridgewater reached the Cape of Good Hope on 7 May and arrived at Madras on 7 July.
 She was at Penang on 17 August and Malacca on 8 September before arriving at Whampoa Anchorage on 25 October.
 Homeward bound, she crossed the Second Bar on 21 February 1814, reached St Helena on 26 May, and arrived at Long Reach on 11 August.

 EIC voyage #2 (1815–1816)

 Captain Hughes sailed from Portsmouth on 28 February 1815, bound for Madras and China.
 Bridgewater reached Madras on 22 July, was at Penang on 1 September and Malacca on 21 September, and arrived at Whampoa on 29 October.
 Homeward bound, she crossed the Second Bar on 24 December, reached St Helena on 26 March 1816, and arrived at Long Reach on 15 May.

+When Bridgewater arrived back at London she discharged her crew, including her Chinese sailors hired in Canton. repatriated 19 to Canton, together with 361 others, leaving the Downs on 20 July 1816.